 Video testimonials can be used on the website, landing pages, as social testimonials, and of course YouTube channels.
 The video, however, needs to be high-quality.

 It needs to be professional with immaculate quality, sound, and direction to be worthy of your testimonial page.
-Low-quality testimonial videos won’t work no matter how hard you try.
 If you’re wondering how to make video testimonials, here are top 5 things to consider.

 Text or quote testimonials are the most common examples of testimonials in advertising.
 These are easier to acquire and are extremely cost-effective.

-Quote testimonials can be acquired easily via email as compared to a video testimonial that needs a lot of backend working and they can quickly be added to testimonial pages.
+Quote testimonials can be acquired easily via email and they can quickly be added to your testimonial pages.

-Using quote testimonials in advertising is an effective approach to improving CTR and conversions as people tend to trust these testimonials more than ads, especially if they are peer testimonials.
+Using quote testimonials in advertising is an effective approach to improving CTR and conversions.
+People tend to trust these testimonials more than ads, especially if they are peer testimonials.